What Is an Abstract?

 How to Write an Abstract

-Click here for a PowerPoint presentation on writing an abstract from Commonwealth College of the University of Massachusetts.
+Click here for tips on writing an abstract including a helpful YouTube video from Commonwealth Honors College of the University of Massachusetts-Amherst.

-- If you have the time, draft your paper first; then write the abstract.
+- If you have the time, draft your paper or poster first; then write the abstract.

-- A good abstract usually reflects a good paper.
+- A good abstract usually reflects a good paper or poster.
 The opposite also tends to be true.

 - Know your audience, and target your abstract accordingly.
 Remember that a reader does not want to wade through complicated and unfamiliar terms in the abstract.